flyteorg/flyte/rsts/deployment/cluster_config/general.rst

     domain: development
     project: flyteexamples

-To ensure that when the admin fills in cluster resource templates, the Kubernetes namespace ``flyteexamples-development`` will have a resource quota of 1000 CPU cores and 5TB of memory:
+To ensure that the overrides reflect in the Kubernetes namespace ``flyteexamples-development`` (that is, the namespace has a resource quota of 1000 CPU cores and 5TB of memory) when the admin fills in cluster resource templates:

 .. prompt:: bash